Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ### Buying an apartment

 If you just moved to Berlin, don't buy an apartment.
 It's harder than finding an apartment to rent.

-It's really hard to get a mortgage without EU citizenship or [permanent residence](/glossary/Niederlassungserlaubnis), and a steady job.
+It's really hard to get a mortgage without a steady job, and EU citizenship or [permanent residence](/glossary/Niederlassungserlaubnis).

 ## Step 1: Look for apartments